 Trip Reports: Nostalgia at Dalton Lake

-Hiking: Around 1.5 miles of total trail with a main asphalt bike trail, a gravel path halfway around the lake, and a narrow dirt walking trail in the forest between the bike path and the lake.
+Hiking: About 1.5 miles of trail including an asphalt bike path, a gravel road going halfway around the lake, and a narrow dirt trail in the forest.

 Camping: None